Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

 for $i = 1, \dots, N$.
 The inverse-gamma prior parameters $\alpha_i$ and $\beta_i$ encode a parametric decay in the $d_i^2$ induced by the maximin ordering.
-The covariance kernels $K_i$ are designed to encode two principles: (i) functions $f_i$ are pushed toward linearity as the minimum distance to previously ordered points decreases as $i$ increases; (ii) input relevance of the $k$-th neighbor $y_{c_i(k)}$ decays exponentially with neighbor order $k$.
+The covariance kernels $K_i$ are designed to encode two principles: (i) functions $f_i$ are pushed toward linearity as the minimum distance to previously ordered points decreases as $i$ increases; (ii) input relevance of the $k$-th nearest (previously ordered) neighbor $y_{c_i(k)}$ decays exponentially with neighbor order $k$.
 The latter property enables a (data-dependent) reduction in the conditioning sets $\by_{<i}$ encoding the screening effect \citep{stein2011} --- the diminishing relevance of distant neighbors in the presence of close neighbors.

-The specific form of the map components and the normal-inverse-gamma conjugacy enables factorization and closed-form evaluation of the marginal log-likelihood of the global hyperparameter vector $\bftheta$ driving the inverse gamma prior on $d_i$ and the kernels $K_i$.
+These design choices yield a parametrization of the model via six parameters, where two control the strength of non-linearities in the functions $f_i$, two control the decay rates of the conditional variances $d_i^2$, one controls the length-scale of the kernel, and one controls the conditioning set size.
+The specific form of the map components and the normal-inverse-gamma conjugacy enables factorization and closed-form evaluation of the marginal log-likelihood of the global parameter vector $\bftheta$ driving the inverse gamma prior on $d_i$ and the kernels $K_i$.
 The factorization of the model evidence (i.e. the marginal log-likelihood) enables mini-batch training for scalable inference.
-Alternatively, full Bayesian inference via MCMC can be carried out when prior uncertainty in $\bftheta$ is important.
+Alternatively, full Bayesian inference via MCMC can be carried out when accounting for uncertainty in $\bftheta$ is important.